Love Bites (album): Background and production

-Love Bites was recorded and mixed by Buzzcocks with producer Martin Rushent over a two-and-a-half-week period in July and August 1978, less than six months after the release of their début album, Another Music in a Different Kitchen.
+Love Bites was recorded and mixed by Buzzcocks with producer Martin Rushent over a two-and-a-half-week period in July and August 1978, less than six months after the release of their debut album, Another Music in a Different Kitchen.
 The album was recorded in the midst of an extensive touring schedule.

 The instrumental track "Late for the Train" was first played and recorded on John Peel's Radio One show, along with bass player Steve Garvey's instrumental "Walking Distance".

 Co-writing credits for "Just Lust" were given to Alan Dial, a pen-name for Buzzcocks' then manager Richard Boon.

 "Nostalgia" was also recorded by Newcastle band Penetration, who in 1978 accompanied Buzzcocks on the "Entertaining Friends" tour of England.

 Cover artwork

 The hand-drawn script on the album sleeve is a conscious reference to paintings by Belgian surrealist artist René Magritte.
-The sleeve insert airbrush illustrations of the band are by Robin Utracik, rhythm guitarist from The Worst.
+The sleeve insert airbrush illustrations of the band are by Robin Utracik, rhythm guitarist from the Worst.